2105-may24-devops/eric-project0/README.md

         A user can supply cwd through either a command line argument or pass it in config.json.

 # -receive-folder: Folder where all received data is stored.
         This argument is only relevant when job=listen.
-When data is received, data is unpacked in cwd/received unless -receive-folder is set
+When data is received, data is unpacked in cwd/received unless -receive-folder is set.
 This argument can be set in either the command line or config.json

-# -max-bytes: Only applicable when job=listen.
-By default 4,294,967,296 is the max bytes(4.29 GB).
-        Any amount sent above this maximum by a client will be rejected.
-Cannot only be less than the default, cannot be increased.
-        Can be set in config.json or in the CLI.
+# response code: 0=success, 1=bad password, 2=failed to unpack folders, 3=failed to initialize connection properly